 A: Another great question with another complicated answer.
 In my latest course, I take people through a step-by-step process to figure out this exact question.
 There's lots of back and forth and a series of key compatibility concerns to be on the lookout for when thinking about the best place to park your child's car seat.

 I always suggest starting with the middle seat and then rule it in or out based on several factors.
 For example, beyond vehicle and car seat compatibility, I always want lifestyle, family, and other passengers to have a say in the matter.
 This decision comes from a mash-up of several factors, and then you test the ideal location out by getting hands-on and seeing if you can check all the boxes of a secure installation.

 I wish it were as easy as me being able to answer this question directly, but there are so many things to think about, and it's why I made this decision process part of my new online course.

 Q: Why shouldn't you buy a used car seat?

 A: Car seat damage isn't always visible to the naked eye.
 While a car seat may look safe on the outside, structural damage may not be detectable.
 Car seats that have been in an accident, stored improperly, traveled under a plane without the proper protection, or any number of other factors can impact the car seat's integrity and functionality.

 Since car seats are life saving devices and the single most important purchase you make for your child, I always recommend parents purchase them brand new and try to find other areas to cut costs or compromise.

 At Doona, we’re all about safety.
-That’s why our car seat & stroller combo features side-impact protection, an anti-rebound bar, and an infant insert and head support.
+That’s why our car seat & stroller combo features a double wall structure for extra protection, an anti-rebound bar, and an infant insert and head support.
 So you can get through all your daily adventures with your little one right by your side, always safe, and always secure.